Human.Kind

 A woman with curly brown hair sits on a chair, facing side on and looking at the camera.
 She is in a relaxed and contemplative pose with one hand to her face, and wears a beige silky shirt with an orange blazer draped over a black top.

 The Lean In is a quarterly series of conversations for making meaning in our changing world.
 Like a podcast, but in person.
-It’s a space to gather and turn towards big issues without easy answers.
-A space for sensemaking in fragmented times.
+It’s a place to gather and turn towards big issues without easy answers.
+A space for sense-making in fragmented times.

-Hosted by Tessa Leon, with a range of special guests and community leaders, we’ll explore topics at the intersection of culture, science, and spirituality.
-Dialogues will traverse contemplative traditions, ethics and morality, eco-dharma and neuroscience, social philosophy, politics and poetry.
+Hosted by Human.Kind co-founders Tessa Leon and Triton Tunis-Mitchell, with a range of special guests and community leaders, we’ll explore topics at the intersection of culture, science, and spirituality.
+Dialogues will traverse contemplative traditions, ethics and morality, eco-dharma and neuroscience, social philosophy, politics, and poetry.

 Come listen or engage in vitalising discussions that spark the collective imagination, generate ideas to orient by, and offer a sense of refuge in our tender and tumultuous world.